 Whenever we ask, “What do I want?” or “How can I get it?”—that is, whenever we address questions of value—we have opportunity to practice science.
 By evolving to practice more competently, we may more accurately discern and more fully realize value.
 We may more often get what we want and be satisfied with what we get.

-Despite this trend to valuescience, people around the globe still hold many, and in some cases nearly all questions of value as we describe them here beyond the purview of science.
-As more people more broadly and consistently apply science to these, we evolve shared culture that we make basis for cooperating to live and die well. ❧
+Despite this trend to valuescience, people around the globe still hold many, and in some cases nearly all, questions of value as we describe them here beyond the purview of science.
+As more people more broadly and consistently science in response to questions of value, we evolve shared culture that we make basis for cooperating to live and die well. ❧